Linda Jenkins, July 28 2016

 Third, assign the project to the right employee or contractor.
 Provide clear instruction and request regular feedback on their status.
 Make sure the person you choose has both the skills and time available to successfully complete your assignment.

 Fourth, follow up with your employees/contractors to ensure that they communicate with you as requested.
-Use tools to help you stay on track ( or simply set up Outlook or Google Calendar reminders to alert you when feedback and deadlines are due).
+Use tools to help you stay on track.
 Provide guidance as needed.

 Following up on assignments you have delegated and continually communicating with your employee/contractor is essential to successfully completing your delegated projects on-time.